Can cats eat eggs?

 Related: Human foods cats can eat

 There are several ways to feed eggs to cats which includes poached, hard-boiled and scrambled eggs.
 Go easy on the butter and milk if you are feeding scrambled eggs as they can cause dairy intolerances in some cats.

 Once cooked, make sure the eggs have cooled and cut bite-sized pieces before feeding to the cat.

 When not to feed a cat eggs

 Cats on therapeutic diets

 Therapeutic diets are diets that are prescribed by a veterinarian to treat or manage underlying medical conditions such as kidney disease, hyperthyroidism, diabetes, digestive help and stone dissolving diets.
 Most of these diets must be fed exclusively, with no other foods.
 Always check with your veterinarian before feeding any non-prescription foods to cats who are on therapeutic diets.

 Cats who are on food trials

-Food trials are recommended for cats with allergies, during the trial, the cat is fed a novel source of protein, such as duck or kangaroo, and no other type of food can be fed during this trial.
+Food elimination trials are recommended for cats with allergies, during the trial, the cat is fed a novel source of protein, such as duck or kangaroo, and no other type of food can be fed during this trial.

 Cats who are on a weight control diet

 Avoid extra calories for cats who are overweight and on a calorie-controlled diet.

 Kittens who have not started solids yet (under 4-5 weeks).